succinctlabs/op-succinct/README.md

-# kona-sp1
+# SP Stack

-Standalone repo to use Kona & SP1 to verify Optimism blocks.
+Standalone repo to use Kona & SP1 to verify OP Stack blocks.

 ## Overview